alinpaca/App-health-tracking/README.md

 **Challenge**: Small dataset and data quality

-**Solution**: Do exploratory data analysis and focus on key aspects of understanding who the user is and how they use the app
+**Solution**: Do exploratory data analysis with focus on key aspects of understanding who the user is and how they use the app

 ## Data analysis process:
 - [data cleaning and feature engineering](#data-clean-feature-eng)